phospho-app/ai-chat-bubble/README.md

 docker-compose up --build
 ```

 Questions are sent to the assistant using the POST API endpoint `/question_on_url`.
 This returns a streamable response.
+Go to [localhost:8080/docs] for more details.

 ## 3. Add the chat bubble to your website

-Add the chat bubble to your website using this code snippet in a HTML component:
+Add the chat bubble to your website with this snippet in a HTML component:

 ```html
 <script src="http://localhost:8080/component/chat-bubble.js" async></script>
 ```

+Look into advanced configuration to change its style.

 ## Advanced configuration